Digital products can’t be held, tasted, or touched, but everyone consumes them—from music to videos, ebooks to online courses, and more.

 If you’re a musician or an artist, chances are you’ve explored ways you can monetize your talents or the audience you’re building.
-While t-shirts or prints are always an option, there are also plenty of possibilities in digital downloads.
+While print on demand t-shirts or custom prints are always an option, there are also plenty of digital product examples for selling art and music.

 A musician can sell ringtones of their best songs alongside their merch.
-Or a cartoonist could turn their art into purchasable phone wallpapers.
-Since you don’t have to hold any inventory, you can experiment with different formats to see what your audience wants without much risk.
+Or a cartoonist could turn their art into printables, phone wallpapers, or print-on-demand products.
+A filmmaker can sell their movies online.
+Since you don’t have to hold any inventory with online digital products, you can experiment with different formats to see what your audience wants without much risk.

-Services tend to pair well with digital products because services are essentially their opposite—with services, your "inventory" is limited to the number of working hours you can accommodate.
+Services tend to pair well with a variety of types of digital products because services are essentially their opposite—with services, your “inventory” is limited to the number of working hours you can accommodate.

 Plus, customers often receive digital products as part of their “purchase” with many services.
 A designer will deliver logos.
 A personal trainer might deliver a workout plan.
 Leaning into this, you can position certain services as packages containing valuable digital products.

 For example, you could offer a consultation for a fee, along with a personalized report or Excel spreadsheet, and then upsell your customers on your other services or products.
 Or you could offer a free downloadable product to generate leads for your email marketing list, a tactic that many online businesses employ today.

 If there are common tasks you complete as part of your service business that are easy for you but valuable to your customer, you can consider productizing them to create revenue streams that require less of your time and effort to maintain.

 To help you find the inspiration to start, we compiled a list of 100+ in-demand business ideas, broken down into categories like fitness, apparel, and gaming.

 Get the big list of business ideas delivered right to your inbox.